puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 /etc/puppetlabs/r10k/r10k.yaml will be used.
 ~~~

-###I was using r10k with open source Puppet and just upgraded to PE 3.8
+###I Was Using r10k With Open Source Puppet and Just Upgraded to PE 3.8

 Puppet Enterprise automatically installs the current PE version of r10k.
 However, the default location for r10k.yaml has changed, so we recommend moving it to prevent future upgrade issues.
 To get r10k ready to go with your Puppet Enterprise upgrade:

 1. Move your r10k.yaml file from the `/etc/` directory to the `/etc/puppetlabs/r10k` directory.
 2. Check that your specified [directory environments](environ_dir) in r10k.yaml are listed in puppet.conf.
 3. Uninstall r10k from your system gems.
-This will depend on your system, but running `gem uninstall r10k` should be sufficient
+This will depend on your system, but running `gem uninstall r10k` should be sufficient.
 4. Delete or rename the r10k.yaml file in `/etc/` if it is still present.
 Otherwise, you will see the following error:

 ~~~
 Both /etc/puppetlabs/r10k/r10k.yaml and /etc/r10k.yaml configuration files exist., /etc/puppetlabs/r10k/r10k.yaml will be used.
 ~~~

 ## Next Steps

 After you've prepared r10k, you're ready to configure [r10k.yaml][r10kyaml] and Puppet to use directory environments.